digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 secrets), or breach of or participation in breach of any law, regulation or official decision and/or these Terms when using Digipost.
-In such cases, the User shall have the right to intervene in the claim, or shall be given the opportunity in collaboration with Norway Post to safeguard its interests as if the claim had been made against the User itself.
-If such a claim is made against Norway Post, the User shall cover, apart from direct financial losses, expenses for assistance in handling the claim in a responsible manner and other expenses that are reasonably linked with third-party claims.
-The User shall immediately notify Norway Post in writing if the User becomes aware that claims will be made against Norway Post in connection with the User’s use of Digipost.
+In such cases, the User shall have the right to intervene in the claim, or shall be given the opportunity in collaboration with Posten Bring to safeguard its interests as if the claim had been made against the User itself.
+If such a claim is made against Posten Bring, the User shall cover, apart from direct financial losses, expenses for assistance in handling the claim in a responsible manner and other expenses that are reasonably linked with third-party claims.
+The User shall immediately notify Posten Bring in writing if the User becomes aware that claims will be made against Posten Bring in connection with the User’s use of Digipost.

 ## **12** GROUNDS FOR EXEMPTION (FORCE MAJEURE)

-Norway Post is not liable for losses arising from statutory intervention or administrative acts, actual or threat of war, rebellion, civil unrest, vandalism, sabotage, terrorism, strikes, lockouts, boycotts and blockades, regardless of whether it is Norway Post itself or the Norway Post organization the conflict is aimed at, or implemented by, and regardless of the grounds for the conflict, including also when the conflict only affects parts of Norway Post's functions, as well as interruptions to IT operations (including the
+Posten Bring is not liable for losses arising from statutory intervention or administrative acts, actual or threat of war, rebellion, civil unrest, vandalism, sabotage, terrorism, strikes, lockouts, boycotts and blockades, regardless of whether it is Posten Bring itself or the Posten Bring organization the conflict is aimed at, or implemented by, and regardless of the grounds for the conflict, including also when the conflict only affects parts of Norway Post's functions, as well as interruptions to IT operations (including the